 What mortgage brokers do

-A mortgage broker is a go-between who deals with banks or other lenders to arrange a home loan for you.
+A mortgage broker is a go-between who deals with banks or other lenders to arrange a home loan.
+Mortgage brokers must act in your best interests when suggesting a loan for you.

 A good broker works with you to: